-Defining and measuring "equity gaps:"
+Eliminating equity gaps:

 - The Chancellor's Office articulated that we must eliminate equity gaps system-wide in 10 years.
-We would like guidance on how that should that be integrated into our institutional goals (e.g. must we adopt the same goal of no equity gaps in the same timeline?). - Many methods have been used to generate quantitative measurements of "equity gaps."
-How does the Chancellor's Office intend to measure equity gaps and determine whether or not they have been eliminated.
-Though the Chancellor's Office has previously provided guidance on methods for measuring those gaps, is there now a preferred method in the context of the new vision?
-Which specific metrics will be used to assess whether or not those gaps have been eliminated? - Are locally-developed approaches to measuring equity gaps acceptable?
-For example, we might define a gap as the distance between current performance and an institutional goal or standard.
-Our goal would then be to elevate all groups to those benchmarks.
-Is the expectation that, by eliminating "equity gaps," every demographic group will have the same success, persistence, and completion rates?
-Alternatively, is it sufficient for all groups to meet a particular goal, even if some groups continue to outperform?
-We assume we would like all groups to improve, but if that is the case, then some gaps will likely remain.
+We would like guidance on how that should that be integrated into our institutional goals (e.g. must we adopt the same goal of no equity gaps in the same timeline?). - Is the expectation that, by eliminating "equity gaps," every demographic group will have the same success, persistence, and completion rates, or at least that each group's individual rate be less than one margin of error away from the all-student rate?
+Alternatively, is it sufficient for all groups to meet a particular institution-set goal, even if some groups continue to outperform?
+We, of course, would like all groups to improve, but if that happens, and then gaps will necessarily remain.
 Should we expect some groups' performance to plateau, which would allow others to catch up?
-Are we instead chasing moving targets as all groups improve?

-12. Identify one individual to serve as the point of contact for your college (with an alternate) for the Integrated Plan and provide the following information for that person:
+Are we instead chasing moving targets as all groups improve? - For example, for basic skills completion, does each group's completion rate need to be less than one margin of error away from the all-student rate in order for gaps to be considered eliminated? - 11.
+Identify one individual to serve as the point of contact for your college (with an alternate) for the Integrated Plan and provide the following information for that person: